phongvu009/micro_grad/README.md

 # Micro Grad
 - this is a guild to create simple Neuron Network by following Andrej Karpathy's series: [Neural Networks:Zero to Hero](https://www.youtube.com/watch?v=VMj-3S1tku0&list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ&index=2&ab_channel=AndrejKarpathy):
+- Build a Model from scratch with Mathematical operators in Python

 # About the project